mara/mara-pipelines/README.md

 # Mara Data Integration

-This package contains a lightweight, opinionated ETL framework with a focus on transparency and complexity reduction.
-It is based on:
+This package contains a lightweight ETL framework with a focus on transparency and complexity reduction.
+It has a number of baked-in assumptions/ principles:

 - Data integration pipelines as code: pipelines, tasks and commands are created using declarative Python code.